Juliand6/Tic-Tac-Toe/README.md

 the game by inputting a move followed by the server who will select a move by random until either the player wins, loses or creates a draw.
 If the user wins more than one game consecutively, the application will track the number of consecutive wins and record the final winstreak onto a leaderboard.
 There will also possibly be a player vs player option.

 This project will also have a few side functions aside from the main game of Tic Tac Toe.
-There will be a side function which allows users to select one of several background soundtracks to in the background.
-This widget will also allow users to pause the music, skip to next track, restart the track, or jump to previous track.
+There will be a side function which allows users to play music in the background.
+This widget will also allow users to pause the music, skip to next track, restart the track, or jump to previous track and search for a specific song or playlist.
 Another side function present will be a weather dashboard which will tell users the weather outside based on the client's location.
 This will be done using a weather API.

 # Functional Requirements